 Those who unwittingly validated our interpretation of Philip Pullman’s work included American Atheists and the National Secular Society in the U.K. Both were angry, as were Pullman’s fans, that the film didn’t deliver the red meat of anti-Catholic bigotry that they craved.
 Donohue congratulated the leaders of both groups on TV for their honesty, if not for their bigotry.

 Regrettably, the review by Harry Forbes and an associate, representing the USCCB, was mostly positive.
 Indeed, Forbes found it difficult to believe that Pullman was attacking the Catholic Church.
 He referred to Pullman’s “very much fictionalized” church as “a stand-in for all organized religion.”
 But this was simply wrong: Pullman made it crystal clear that his target was the Catholic Church.
+[For more on the Forbes debacle, see p.
+10.]

 The victory over “The Golden Compass” followed closely on the heels of the Catholic League victory over the Miller Brewing Company.
 In both instances we called for a boycott (which is not something we do too often), and in both instances we got what we wanted: a total apology and a box office flop.